Red-winged blackbird: Negative aspects: consumption of cultivated grains

-The red-winged blackbirds can devastate farm fields.
-Despite the fact that they consume weed seeds, they are known to cause great damage to agriculture due to their habits of resting in massive groups and their taste for agricultural products. may be also causes harm to plantings corn, rice, sunflower and sorghum, particularly important near roosts.
-Red-winged blackbird is the largest species of Icterid in North America and the most damaging to crops.
+Red-winged blackbirds can devastate farm fields.
+Despite consuming weed seeds, they are known to cause great damage to agriculture due to their habits of resting in massive groups.
+And their taste for agricultural products may also cause harm to corn, rice, sunflower, and sorghum.
+The red-winged blackbird is the largest species of Icterid in North America and the most damaging to crops.
 From 215 birds Neotropical migrants have been identified as causing, by a wide margin, the greatest economic loss.
 In North America, the damage to corn crops by this species has increased since the late 1960s to early 1980s, perhaps because of the increase in the area for grain production, and due to the reduction of small areas with stubble, hayfields and uncultivated land, which, in turn, accentuated the bird's dependence on corn to ensure its livelihood.

 Apparently, the male does more damage to this grain than the female.
 In some areas of Ohio, corn can account for up to 75% of the diet of males and only 6% of that of females in August and September.
 In South Dakota, in the late summer, the gizzards of the males studied contained 29% corn, while in the case of the female that number was limited to 9%.